Stcroix1414/AudioAlchemy/README.md

-# Speech2Text - AI-Powered Speech Recognition & Text-to-Speech Application
+# AudioAlchemy - The Art of Voice Transformation

-A comprehensive Flask-based web application that provides speech-to-text transcription, text translation, and text-to-speech synthesis with multiple AI provider support.
+A sophisticated Flask-based web application that provides professional-grade speech-to-text transcription, text translation, and text-to-speech synthesis with multiple AI provider support.
+AudioAlchemy combines cutting-edge AI technology with an elegant.

 ## Features